NCSU-Libraries/data-viz-workshops/Data_Vizualization_with_Python/readme.md

 ### Credits

-This workshop was originally written and taught at Stanford University by Javier de la Rosa (Postdoctoral Research at UNED) and Scott Bailey.
+The first version of this workshop was originally written and taught at Stanford University by Javier de la Rosa (Postdoctoral Research at UNED) and Scott Bailey.